How to Use Papaya Seeds for Parasites

 The whole topic of parasites is such an important subject it deserves an entire website to itself.
 Until I have time for that, I’d recommend reading the detailed cleansing instructions at the Global Healing Center’s site as a good place to start.

 Thank you for all the helpful and insightful comments to this page.
-They are well worth reading, but due to the sheer number of them actually slowing down its loading, I’ll continue the discussion at Papaya Enzyme Side Effects and Warnings.
+They are well worth reading, but due to the sheer number of them actually slowing down its loading, I’ll continue the discussion at the article on the Top 5 Papaya Health Benefits.

 Please see the first comment on this page for some more useful information on professional parasite treatment options and practitioners I’ve found.